trychlos/pwix-tabbed/README.md

         - `paneData`

             An optional data context to be passed to the above `paneTemplate`.

+        `Tabbed` generates a unique random identifier for each tab, which is derived both in the nav and pane parts.

 All above parameters can be specified either with the expected value, or with a function which returns such a value.